Organic cashmere: why is a kimono so expensive — and so precious?

 4. Merino or cashmere: which is warmer?

-This is a very common question — and very simple to answer.
+This is a very common question—and very simple to answer.

 Merino wool is excellent: fine, soft, breathable.

-But it's still wool.
+But it remains wool.

 Cashmere, on the other hand: